BESS Workgroup

 Lowest-Preference Algorithm, then the candidate list is

-ordered from the numerically lowest Preference value to the
+ordered from the numerically lowest Preference preference value to the

-highest Preference value.
+highest Preference preference value.
 E.g., For example, PE1's ordered list for

 vES1 is <PE2, PE1>.
 Hence, PE2 becomes the Designated